sihugh/SongTagger/Readme.md

-This is an app to normalise names and apply tags to MP3 files
+This is an app to normalise names and apply tags to Rock Choir song downloads